Hyundai Ioniq 5 review: range, battery & charging

-The Ioniq 5 isn't the outright class leader when it comes to range, but its potential charging speed is very impressive
+The Ioniq 5 isn't the outright class leader when it comes to range, but its rapid charging speeds are very impressive

 |Model||Range||Wallbox charge time||Rapid charge time|

 |58kWh RWD||240 miles||9hrs 15mins (0-100%, 7.4kW)||18mins (10-80%, 175kW)|

 |77kWh RWD||315 miles||11hrs 45mins (0-100%, 7.4kW)||18mins (10-80%, 220kW)|

 |77kWh AWD||298 miles||11hrs 45mins (0-100%, 7.4kW)||18mins (10-80%, 220kW)|